qcif/cvmfs-setup-galaxy/README.md

 These scripts allow the Galaxy Project CernVM-FS repositories to be used without needing Ansible.
-Normally, Ansible is used by the Galaxy Project to setup CernVM-FS, but if you don't want to use Ansible these scripts could be used.
+Normally, Ansible is used by the Galaxy Project to setup CernVM-FS on a Galaxy server, but if you don't want to use Ansible these scripts could be used.

 These are unofficial scripts and are not endorsed by the Galaxy Project.